miqueloc/phptravels-web-testing-fw/README.md

 ```
 docker run --net host --rm -v /home/user/Desktop/phptravels-web-testing-fw/:/home/project/ --shm-size=256m -i --name phptravels-testing docker-web-tests:latest ./execute_tests.sh chrome success_reservation.robot
 ```

+**TRAVIS CI**
+You can use the file .travis.yml to run the test in your Travis CI

 ### HOW TO CHECK THE REPORT
 You can check the HTML report in output/ directory